diskuv/dk/README.md

 1. The `$schema` is a reserved field for VS Code to store the location of the JSON schema.
 You get auto-complete and documentation from the JSON schema.
 Use it!
 2. The `assets.listing_unencrypted.spec_version` must be 2 unless there is a change to the [specification](docs/SPECIFICATION.md).
-3. The `assets.listing_unencrypted.name` field gives *part* of a unique identifier for the `7zr.exe` asset file.
+3. The `assets.listing_unencrypted.name` field gives *part* of a unique identifier for the `7zr.exe` asset.
 It has syntax borrowed and hacked from the OCaml programming language.

    The first part of the name, before the first period, is the **library identifier**.
 For example, `TeachMe_Std` is the library identifier for `TeachMe_Std.S7z.Assets`.
 The library id visually has at least three bumps, with an underscore separating the second and third bump.
 It was designed to be visually recognizable (and recognizable from a lexer) while different enough from other identifiers that there was no accidental overlap.
 The following picture may help you remember the `BumpBump_Bump` shape: